 Reference: Luke 24:13-31

 The first portion, the Service of the Word, evolved from first-century Jewish synagogues' worship traditions.
 That centered on the reading and preaching of specific scriptural texts.
-The second portion, the Sacrament Service, grew out of the celebration of the Lord's Supper, which Jesus bestowed on His Church before His crucifixion.
+The second portion, the Sacrament Service, grew out of the celebration of the Lord's Supper, which Jesus bestowed on His loyal followers before His crucifixion.

 Our Triune God continues to embody Himself in our lives and prayers through the services of Word and Sacrament.
 Our Lord also uses the liturgy to convert and improve His subjects, bringing them together as the Body of Christ.

 We come together in church prayer because God has asked us to do so.
 The pastor speaks the invocation in the name of the Father, the Son, and the Holy Ghost.
 Jesus reminds us, that where two or three gather in my name, there He is among us.

 Reference: Matthew 18:20